Ada-Developers-Academy/core-pses/10/tictactoe.checkpoint.md

 ## Problem

 Imagine working on software that determines the winner of a game of Tic Tac Toe.
-Create a function named `tictactoe` that is responsible for determing the state of a Tic Tac Toe board - Either there's no winner, it's a tie, `'X'` won, or `'O'` won.
+Create a function named `tic_tac_toe_winner` that is responsible for determing the state of a Tic Tac Toe board - Either there's no winner, it's a tie, `'X'` won, or `'O'` won.
 This function should take in 3x3 matrix as a parameter.
 Each element is either an `'X'`, `'O'`, or empty string `''`.
 This function should have a return value of the winner `'X'` or `'O'`, `'Tie'` (for a full board with no winner), or `None` (for a game that is still in progress).

 *Example 1:*
 Input: